wp-plugins/network-summary/readme.txt

 3. Here the site categories can be managed.

 == Changelog ==

+= 2.0.4 =
+* Simplified RSS feed urls.
+* Rewrite rules are now flushed with activation.
+* Scripts to create databases now check for the correct mysql storage engine.

 = 2.0.3 =
 * Updated the rss feed.
 It is no valid rss feed.
 The language is always en-US and the author is the page of the post.